 Benchmark results from successful TOD in three countries became the main guidelines for this study.
 Each of the 'variable d' of TOD Union Square, Namba Parks, and D'Cube City will be analyzed.
-Regarding design variables and destination & transit accessibility, Union Square has the most efficient integration design where residential, office, and other buildings sit atop the commercial podium housing the Kowloon station; In addition, a multifunctional area located at a distance of about 200 m from the transit station encourages residents to walk because easy and convenient access is available.
+Regarding design variables and destination & and transit accessibility, Union Square has the most efficient integration design where residential, office, and other buildings sit atop the commercial podium housing the Kowloon station.
+In addition, a multifunctional area located at a distance of about 200 m from the transit station encourages residents to walk because easy and convenient access is available.

-By variable Diversity, it is known that five land uses must exist to meet the diversity level of a TOD area, namely: Residential; Commercial; Urban; Hotel; and Other land development.
-'Other' means land use for Green Space, Blue Space, Road access, etc. As for variable density, calculated by percentage values Floor Area Ratio (FAR) obtained from the division between the total floor area / GFA and land area.
-The results obtained FAR values from all three regions Benchmarks in the range of 6.79 - 8.07 with an average FAR of 7.43.
+The "Diversity" variable indicates that five types of land use must be present to achieve the desired diversity level in a TOD area: Residential, Commercial, Urban, Hotel, and Other land development.
+"Other" refers to land uses such as Green Space, Blue Space, Road Access, etc. The "Density" variable is calculated as the Floor Area Ratio (FAR), which is the ratio of total floor area (GFA) to land area.
+The results obtained FAR values from all three regions' Benchmarks in the range of 6.79 - 8.07 with an average FAR of 7.43.
 The composition of the type of land development, GFA, total land area, and FAR of each TOD Benchmark is summarized in Table 2.